ejboettcher/jekyll-revealjs/README.md

 ## Slide filenames

-Because we're using the Jekyll posts-framework to easily gather the slides for the presentation, we're bound to the conventions of Jekyll posts, namely being
+We're using the Jekyll framework to easily gather the slides for the presentation.

-    <year>-<month>-<day>-<title>.md

-We recommend naming the files like

-    0000-01-01-welcome.md
-    0000-01-02-topics.md

-and so forth.

-Jekyll will assume, that each post has been made on the first of january, 2001 (which is of no interest for a presentation).
-The additional number is for sorting purposes.
-After that comes a title to identify the specific slide (which is actually only for the presentation author, Jekyll doesn't care about it).
+All slides need to be written in markdown.

 ## Configuring the presentation